HAPPY BELATED 4TH OF JULY TO ALL AND RECOVERING FROM ARRL FIELD DAY

 UPCOMING HAMFESTS IN THE SECTION:

-Hamfest season is now over until late summer and early fall.
-We only have two hamfests coming up in the Section between now and November.
+We are out of hamfest season until November.
+However, we have two hamfests coming up in the Section between now and November.

 For more information on hamfests and events in the Section , please visit our website Section Calendar at http://www.arrlwcf.org/events for more information.